 Skip to main content

+In this article we break down the difference between bringing a disrepair claim against your Landlord and contacting the Housing Ombudsman, and why you may want to consider one over the other.
 If you’re dealing with disrepair in your home, this can be an understandable cause for stress, especially if you feel your landlord is not adequately responding to the issue at hand.
 In order to resolve the matter as quickly as possible, it’s critical to understand the options available to you as a tenant.
 Though the most obvious may be to take legal action, in actual fact, this isn’t the only recourse.
-In this article, we break down the differences between bringing a legal claim and contacting the Housing Ombudsman, and why you may want to consider one over the other.

 Taking action against your landlord for a disrepair claim